HE Frequently Asked Questions

-Using regular detergents can create too many suds, which can interfere with the washer’s tumbling action by “cushioning” the laundry, and reducing soil and stain removal.
-These excess suds can also lead to residue buildup, because they are not as easily rinsed away.
+Regular laundry detergents can create too many suds, even at low doses.
+This can interfere with the washer’s tumbling action by “cushioning” the laundry and reducing the friction necessary for effective stain removal.

-Yes, you can add liquid fabric softer like Downy to the fabric softener dispenser.
+Yes, you can add liquid fabric softener like Downy to the fabric softener dispenser.
 Follow the manufacturer’s guidelines for proper use of the dispenser.

 What’s the problem with suds?

-Your high efficiency washer continuously senses water and suds levels within the wash, and may have the ability to adjust the duration of the rinse cycles.
-If you use a detergent that creates a lot of suds, it may trigger more rinse cycles that could add up to 25 minutes to your cycle, wasting up to 10 gallons of water.
+Your high-efficiency washer continuously senses water and suds levels within the wash and may have the ability to adjust the duration of the rinse cycles.
+If you use a detergent that creates a lot of suds, these suds may trigger more rinse cycles that could add up to 25 minutes to your cycle, while wasting up to 10 gallons of water.

-According to SDA, too many suds in an high efficiency washer can also reduce cleaning power.
-And excess suds may prevent some soils from completely rinsing out of an high efficiency machine properly.
-This can cause soils to build up in the machine, resulting in odors or machine malfunctions.
+According to the American Cleaning Institute, too many suds in a high-efficiency washer can also reduce cleaning power.
+Excess suds may prevent some particles and other contaminates from completely rinsing out of a high-efficiency machine properly, leaving them to redeposit onto the clothes.

-How do I keep my machine running well?
+How can I keep my machine running well?

-You help avoid problems by using an high efficiency detergent like Tide HE Turbo Clean Liquid and by running a regular maintenance cycle, which means running a full wash cycle without any laundry in the machine.
+You can maintain your washer’s optimal performance, as well as help remove odours, by using a high-efficiency detergent like Tide HE Turbo Clean and by running a regular cleaning cycle.
+The maintenance cycle is a full wash cycle without any laundry in the machine.
 Check the manufacturer’s instructions and recommendations for specific details.
-Also, keep your high efficiency washer clean by running monthly washes with Tide Washing Machine Cleaner.
+You can also keep your high-efficiency washer clean by running monthly washes with Tide Washing Machine Cleaner.